KULeuven-MICAS/openising/ising/inputs/config/README.md

 *M:* [2, 4, 8, et.al.] the modulation scheme used, i.e. M-QAM, for the MIMO problem.

+*nb_trials*: [positive int] amount of symbols each user needs to send.
+More means the BER will be more correct.

 ## Extra note

 **If NpmosStage is used, the following parameters are required:**